mark1502/daisy-vue-starter-kit/README.md

 ## Customization

-This is a starter, not a framework.
+This is a starter kit, not a framework.
 Edit the Vue pages directly — they're meant to be read top-to-bottom.
 Resist adding component libraries on top.

 ## License